gnolang/gno/docs/gno-tooling/cli/gnokey/state-changing-calls.md

 - `Send` - sends coins from one address to another
 - `Run` - executes a Gno script against on-chain code

-A Gno.land transaction contains two main things:
+A gno.land transaction contains two main things:
 - A base configuration where variables such as `gas-fee`, `gas-wanted`, and others are defined
 - A list of messages to execute on the chain